mrkamel/search_flip/README.md

 query.aggregations(:username)["mrkamel"].revenue.value
 ```

-Still, if you want to get the raw aggregations returned by ElasticSearch,
+Still, if you want to get the raw aggregations returned by Elasticsearch,
 access them without supplying any aggregation name to `#aggregations`:

 ```ruby